jacbz/anki_deckcompletionstats/README.md

 ## Usage

 Open the add-on from the Tools menu.
 Select a deck and note type to analyze.
-The add-on opens in a dedicated window with the following sections:

-- **Progress Chart**: Shows cumulative cards studied over time with optional forecasting
-- **Learning History**: Displays new cards studied per time period
-- **Time Analysis**: Time distribution per card and most time-consuming cards
-- **Difficult Cards**: Cards with the most failures for targeted review
-- **Status Overview**: Current distribution of card states

 Settings are automatically saved.

-## Compatibility

-Requires Anki 2.1.50+ with Qt6 support.
-Compatible with Windows, macOS, and Linux.

 ## Development